-To address this, instead of subjectively segmenting the complex escape behavior or choosing ad hoc metrics of the worm's movement, we choose to infer the applied stimulus strength from a comprehensive model of the entire worm's response velocity profile.
-Due to the considerable randomness and individual variability of responses, we choose to model them probabilistically.
-Thus we are interested in estimating $P(I|\mathbf{v})$, the probability distribution of the applied laser current I conditional on the observed velocity of the escape response $\mathbf{v} \equiv \{v(t)\}$.
+from a comprehensive model of the entire worm's response velocity profile.
+Due to the considerable randomness and individual variability of responses, we choose to model them probabilistically (see [39] for another example of Bayesian probabilistic modeling of nociception).
+Thus we are interested in estimating $P(I|\mathbf{v})$ , the probability distribution of the applied laser current I conditional on the observed velocity of the escape response $\mathbf{v} \equiv \{v(t)\}$ .
 Using Bayes' theorem, we write where Z is the normalization factor, and P(I) is the prior distribution of stimuli.
 When we characterize the velocity profiles of the noxious response of C. elegans, we notice that the worm can react to the stimulus in two different ways.
-Some worms pause after the thermal stimulus, even at large laser currents (see Fig. 2 (B)).
-These worms remains largely immobile for a few seconds, sometimes as long as the recording duration.
-Other worms actively reverse and follow the classic escape behavior as shown in Fig. 1.
+Some worms pause after the heat stimulus, even at large laser currents (Fig 2B).
+These worms remain largely immobile for a few seconds, sometimes as long as the recording duration.
+Other worms actively reverse and follow the classic escape behavior (Fig 1).
 We choose to separate the active vs. the paused worms with a cutoff of 10 pixels/s, where 50 pixels is about one body length of the worm.
 To account for this heterogeneity in the behavior, we introduce the state variable s, which can take one of two values, a or p, for each individual worm.
 Then

-We model the probability of the paused state P(p|I) by a sigmoid function, cf. Fig. 2(C),
+We model the probability of the paused state P(p|I) by a sigmoid function (Fig 2C),